Pebaz/nimporter/README.md

 your `.gitignore` files because (presumably) Git is already ignoring the `__pycache__` directory.

+CASE BUSINESS CASE SCENARIO (HOW WOULD I HANDLE IT)
+    ELLAGABILITY ENGINE: WHAT WOULD MY SOLUTION
+BI: BUSINESS INTELLIGENCE INTERVIEW (WHAT WOULD I DO IN THIS SITUATION)
+    TELL ME ABOUT A TIME WHEN ...
+DISAGREEMENT WITH COWORKER 2 JOB FIT: LEARNING MORE ABOUT ROLE/TEAM/TALK TO TEAM

 ## Possible Benefits

  * Seamless integration with existing Nim code by using the